dewitters/rpg-playground-user-manual/docs/02-concepts.md

 The project panel contains the following tabs:

--   Scenery: add and remove scenery such as trees, buildings, tables, etc. to your level
+-   **Scenery**: add and remove scenery such as trees, buildings, tables, etc. to your level
--   Actors: add and remove game characters and monsters
+-   **Actors**: add and remove game characters and monsters
--   Project tree: overview of your complete game, data and resources
+-   **Project tree**: overview of your complete game, data and resources
--   Settings: settings of the currently selected actor, level, ...
+-   **Settings**: settings of the currently selected actor, level, ...

 ### Menu button